 [email protected]

 The Office of Graduate Education and the Office of Admission and Enrollment at The University of Texas at Dallas are pleased to offer a Graduate Application Fee Waiver Program to qualified participants (past or present).
 To qualify, students must be applying for a PhD or Master’s degree at UT Dallas.
 Non-degree applicants are not eligible for fee waivers.
-Only U.S. citizens, or permanent residents, are eligible to request a fee waiver.
+Only U.S. citizens and permanent residents are eligible to request a fee waiver.

 Financial support of full-time doctoral students in psychology is awarded through teaching or research assistantship stipends and tuition scholarships.
 Admitted students are automatically considered for teaching and research assistant positions.